 - SAP News: Die In-Memory-Technologie in der personalisierten Medizin

 - Systems Medicine of Heart Failure (SMART) cooperation project launched

-- Kraus, M., Schapranow, M.: An In-Memory Database Platform for Systems Medicine.
-International Conference on Bioinformatics and Computational Biology. bl.
+- Kraus, M., Schapranow, M.-P.: An In-Memory Database Platform for Systems Medicine.
+Proceedings of the International Conference on Bioinformatics and Computational Biology. bl.
 93--100.
 The International Society for Computers and Their Applications (ISCA) (2017).